makkapakka0/TellusCd/README.md

 ### Preprocessing

 The mean values of Annual mean temperature and Annual precipitation were calculated.
 The kernel densities of Indusrty, Road, and Quarry were calculated.
 All raster data were resampled to 1km*1km resolution.
-The environmental variables were extracted to Cd points in ArcGIS Pro and a table was exported.
+The variables were extracted to Cd points in ArcGIS Pro and a table was exported.
 Rows with na value were deleted.

 ### Select parameters

-Grid search and OOB RMSE were used to select suitable parameters for the RF models.
-Leave-one-out cross-validation was used to select a suitable bandwidth for the GWRF model.
-A semivariogram was also produced.
+Grid search and OOB RMSE were used to select suitable parameters for the RF.
+A semivariogram was produced.
+Leave-one-out cross-validation was used to select a suitable bandwidth for the GWRF, GWRF-LISA, and GWRF-Z based on the semivariogram.

 ### Analysis

-The RF was fitted using the selected parameters.
-The GWRF was fitted using the selected bandwidth.
+The models were fitted with the suitable parameters.
 SHAP values were calculated.
-The results were merged, plotted, and exported as Shapefiles.
+The results were exported as Shapefiles.

 ### Mapping